UTMath: Math Evaluation with Unit Test via Reasoning-to-Coding Thoughts: UTMath Benchmark

 \subsection{Evaluation Metrics}

 We adopt the metric pass@$k$ to evaluate the performance of LLMs.
-The metric pass@$k$ is a classic metric in code generation, where k code samples are generated per problem, a problem is considered solved if any sample passes the unit tests, and the total fraction of problems solved is reported.
+The metric pass@$k$ is a classic metric in code generation, where a problem is solved if any of the k generated samples passes the unit tests.
 We use the stable method of calculation proposed by~\citep{chen2021evaluating}: